The Emergency Departments of the Huron Perth Healthcare Alliance are open 24 hours a day, 365 days a year.

 - Ask your doctor's office about backup coverage, on-call services or after-hours clinics – especially during holiday periods

-St. Marys Site: The Emergency Department is located in the South Wing on the first level.
+St. Marys Memorial Hospital: The Emergency Department is located in the South Wing on the first level.
 Patients should enter using the Main Entrance/Admitting Entrance between the hours of 6:00 am to 8:00 pm.
 After 8:00 pm patients should use the Emergency/Ambulance entrance.
 All patients are to register at Patient Registration located in the lobby.

 Kathie Cuerden, Director of Patient Care: 519-272-8210 Ext 2482